Celestarien/FireProtect-Windows-Server/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 Protect your Windows Server !

+⚠️ You need to change the IP addresses in the script so that it can match your requests.

 ## Contributors ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->